Victor1pro/T-Level-Checklist/README.md

     - [ ] Power e.g (high/medium/low)
     - [ ] Interest e.g (high/medium/low)
     - [ ] Engagement/strategy e.g keep informed, Consult regularly, Keep satisfied, Manage closely
-  - [ ] Simple writing e.g Students are the primary users of the system.
+  - [ ] Simple writing Reportt e.g Students are the primary users of the system.
 They have high interest because they will use the platform regularly.
 However, they have low decision-making power.
 Therefore, they should be kept informed through updates and feedback sessions.

 ### **Functional Requirements**